Heroic Old-School Roleplaying

 - Chaotic characters: Usually use reversed spells, only using normal spell versions to benefit their allies.

-- Neutral characters: Usually favor either normal or reversed spells, depending on the deity.
+- Neutral characters: Usually favor either normal or reversed spells, depending on their divine source.

 - Divine casters can use divine magic items and scrolls.